gbonfant/gbonfant.github.io/_posts/2014-08-18-multi-line-abbreviations-in-vim.markdown

 description: "Create code snippets with Vim's built-in abbreviations feature."
 ---

 Abbreviations are a pretty neat, and often ignored, feature of Vim.
-Abbreviations are similar to mappings, but they are meant to be used in Insert mode instead, and allow you to replace some combination of letters with a word.
+Similar to mappings, abbreviations are meant to be used in Insert mode, and allow you to replace some combination of letters with a word.
 This can be helpful for common typos or, as their name suggest, for abbreviating long words.

 For instance, _approachable_ is both a relatively long word and I mistype it 80% of the time.
 With abbreviations I can issue the following command: